datcit/guides/zfs tpm2/ZFS Native Encryption & TPM2.md

 Here's how I did it.

 ## Assumptions
-I've accomplished this on both v8.0.4 and v7.4-16 of Proxmox Virtual Environment.
+I've accomplished this on both `v8.0.4` and `v7.4-16` of Proxmox Virtual Environment (PVE) also known as Proxmox VE.
 While these instructions *"***should***"* theoretically work for Ubuntu 22.04, I have not tested them on any other distro than Proxmox.
 In this guide, I assume that you already have a ZFS pool named `rpool`.
 I will not go over how to create a ZFS pool in this guide.